blue-blues/blue_coder/.bluesaicoderrules/workflows/extension-release.md

 -   Add copy button to markdown blocks (Thanks @weshoke!)
 -   Add checkpoints to more messages
 -   Add slash command to create a new rules file (/newrule)
--   Add cache ui for open router and cline provider
+-   Add cache ui for open router and bluesaicoder provider
 -   Add Amazon Nova Premier model to Bedrock (Thanks @watany!)
 -   Add support for cursorrules and windsurfrules
 -   Add support for batch history deletion (Thanks @danix800!)
 -   Improve Drag & Drop experience
--   Create clinerules folder creating new rule if it's needed
+-   Create bluesaicoderrules folder creating new rule if it's needed
 -   Enable pricing calculation for gemini and vertex providers
 -   Refactor message handling to not show the MCP View of the server modal
 -   Migrate the addRemoteServer to protobus (Thanks @DaveFres!)